History

 3 children, Cafetier

-In 1850, he acquired the property located at 7 rue Basse, now rue de Général de Gaulle, and transformed it into the “Café du vieux Château”, in reference to the Counts of Thierstein and Lords of Besenwal.
-In this same building, the Kieny family ran the first post office in the community from 1881 onwards.
-Towards the end of the 19th century, the café “Zum Alten Schloss” became the café “Zur Post” and later the “Restaurant de la Poste”.
+In 1850, he acquired the property at 7 rue Basse, now rue de Général de Gaulle, and transformed it into the “Café du vieux Château”, in reference to the Counts of Thierstein and Lords of Besenwal.
+From 1881, the Kieny family ran the commune’s first post office in the same building, and towards the end of the 19th century, the “Zum Alten Schloss” café became the “Zur Post” café and then the “Restaurant de la Poste”.

-1 child, Innkeeper of the “Café de la Poste
+1 child, innkeeper at the “Café de la Poste”

-Thanks to his wife Anne-Marie (née Schaller), an excellent cook, he transformed the café into a well known restaurant.
-He was simultaneously the receiver of the PTT and a grocer in two rooms on the first floor of the house.
+Thanks to his wife Anne-Marie (née Schaller), an excellent cook, he transformed the café into a renowned restaurant.
+At the same time, he worked as a post office clerk and grocer in two rooms on the first floor of the house.

 2 children, Cook

-After studying at the Lycée Hôtelier de Strasbourg, he did internships in various great restaurants: Etretat, Plombières, Uriage, Aix-les-Bains, Versailles and in England.
+After studying at the Lycée Hôtelier in Strasbourg, he completed internships in a number of top restaurants: Etretat, Plombières, Uriage, Aix-les-Bains, Versailles and England.
 He took over the family business in 1954.
-His wife, Liliane (née De Bernardo), assures with smile and courtesy the tasks of the Housewife.
+His wife, Liliane (née De Bernardo), performs the duties of Maitre de Maison with a smile and courtesy.

-Like his father, André Kieny was very involved in training and professional organizations:
+Like his father, André Kieny has been deeply involved in training and professional organizations:

 – Chevalier des Palmes Académiques

-2 children, Chef of the Restaurant de la Poste
+2 children, Chef du Restaurant de la Poste

-6th generation, heir to the recipes & culinary joys of his father and great-grandmother.
+6th generation, heir to his father’s recipes & culinary joys. of his father and great-grandmother.
 Jean-Marc was elected 1st Hope of French Gastronomy in 1988 by the magazine Le Chef.
 He is married to Mariella (née Pidala).
-He is an alumnus of :
+He is a former student of :

-Pierre Gaertner, “Armes de France” in Ammerschwihr, 2 Michelin stars
+Pierre Gaertner, “Armes de France” in Ammerschwihr, 2 Michelin macaroons

-Jacques Lameloise, “Lameloise” in Chagny, 3 Michelin stars
+Jacques Lameloise, “Lameloise” in Chagny, 3 Michelin macaroons

-Louis Outhier, “L’Oasis” in La Napoule, 3 Michelin stars
+Louis Outhier, “L’Oasis” in La Napoule, 3 Michelin macaroons

-Emile Jung, “Le Crocodile” in Strasbourg, 2 Michelin stars
+Emile Jung, “Le Crocodile” in Strasbourg, 2 Michelin macaroons

-Hans Stucki, “Le Bruderholz” in Basel, Switzerland, 2 Michelin stars
+Hans Stucki, “Le Bruderholz” in Basel, Switzerland, 2 Michelin macaroons

 2 children, Master pastry chef-chocolatier-glacier

-MARIELLA KIENY – takes over the Kieny house – in 2017
+MARIELLA KIENY – took over the Kieny house – in 2017

 The values of Maison Kieny